Arclmpulse/group-30-vision/README.md

 YOLOv4 and opencv-python will be used as a proof of concept.
 Might upgrade to YOLOv8 if this won't cut it, we'll see.
 Less documentation on that but it is more efficient so...

+## Naming convention
+When a major function is introduced to the code or massively revamped ie. Thresholding algorithms, Filters, adding new libraries etc. Change the first digit of the version!
+(1.0 -> 2.0)

+When only existing code/functions have been changed ie. Adding QoL changes like a framerate counter or adjusting values, bug fixing, etc. Change the second digit of the version!

+Please add all edits to changelog, I'd like to know which version of code is stable and we can squash bugs faster that way.

 ## Installation (for dummies!)
 This will be assuming pip is installed.